What Are the Most Common Types of Employment Litigation?

 Anti-Discrimination Laws

-- Title VII of the U.S. Civil Rights Act prohibits discrimination in the workplace, including discrimination based on race, sexual orientation, gender identity, national origin, and religion.
-Discrimination includes workplace harassment from supervisors or coworkers.
+• Title VII of the Civil Rights Act.
+Prohibits discrimination in the workplace.
+Unlawful discrimination affects race, sexual orientation, gender identity, national origin, and religion.
+Discrimination includes claims of workplace harassment and a hostile work environment.

-- Age Discrimination in Employment Act (ADEA), which prohibits employers from discriminating against employees over the age of 40 because of their age
+• Age Discrimination in Employment Act (ADEA).
+Prohibits employers from discriminating against employees over the age of 40 because of their age

 Hostile Work Environment